nbphuccc/PurrfectMatch/README.md

 # 🐾 Purrfect Match

 Purrfect Match is a lightweight mobile app designed to connect pet owners through a community-driven playdate and resource board.
 Unlike adoption platforms such as Petfinder, our app focuses on building local connections between pet owners.
+Our goal is to create a fun, mobile-first way for owners to discover events, share knowledge, and connect with others in their area.

-Playdates Tab: Dog-focused posts to find nearby play buddies.
+**Playdates Tab:** Dog-focused posts to find nearby play buddies.

-Community Tab: A shared board for cats, rabbits, and small pets — for tips, resources, and pet sitting arrangements.
+**Community Tab:** A shared board for cats, rabbits, and small pets — for tips, resources, and pet sitting arrangements.

-Goal: Create a fun, mobile-first way for owners to discover events, share knowledge, and connect with others in their area.

----

-## Features (MVP)
+## What are Purrfect Match features?

 - Browse playdates board based on location (city input)
 - Create playdate posts (time, place, pet info, contact)